-- (5) Compliance function and review (including but not limited to capital adequacy and independence requirements) - (i) Formation and documentation of a compliance programme approved by the management of the trustee/custodian for the obligations under Chapter 4 as well as addressing any compliance / breach issues. - (ii) Development and maintenance of a compliance policy to provide specific guidance to its staff and nominee(s), agent(s), delegate(s) and service provider(s) in discharging its obligations as trustee/custodian. - (iii) Sufficient and adequate compliance resources, including human resources, for monitoring and supervision of the compliance programme.
+- (5) Compliance function and review (including but not limited to capital adequacy and independence requirements) - (i) Formation and documentation of a compliance programme approved by the management of the trustee/custodian for the obligations under Chapter 44.5 of this UT Code as well as addressing any compliance / breach issues. - (ii) Development and maintenance of a compliance policy to provide specific guidance (e.g. ongoing communication, training, etc.) to its staff and third parties engaged nominee(s), agent(s), delegate(s) and service provider(s) in discharging its obligations as trustee/custodian. - (iii) Sufficient and adequate compliance resources, including human resources, for monitoring and supervision of the compliance programme. - (iv) Possession of relevant knowledge, skills, qualifications and experience for staff to effectively execute their duties. - (v) Periodic review on the monitoring and reporting procedures of third parties engagednominee(s), agent(s), delegate(s) and service provider(s). - (vi) Communication and training to directors, staff and nominee(s), agent(s), delegate(s) and service provider(s) on compliance programme.

-- (iv) Possession of relevant knowledge, skills, qualifications and experience for staff to effectively execute their duties. - (v) Periodic review on the monitoring and reporting procedures of nominee(s), agent(s), delegate(s) and service provider(s). - (vi) Communication and training to directors, staff and nominee(s), agent(s), delegate(s) and service provider(s) on compliance programme. - (vii) Compliance of regulatory reporting requirements. - (viii) Regular reporting to senior management of the trustee/custodian and communication with the management company. - (ix) Procedures for dealing with complaints. - (6) Breach reporting - (i) Procedures and mechanisms to identify breaches. - (ii) Formation and monitoring of rectification plans and remedial actions, including relevant involvement and coordination with the management company. - (iii) Reporting to senior management of the trustee/custodian and the management company and recording of breaches. - (iv) Notification mechanism to relevant regulatory bodies (including the SFC) on material breaches.
+(vii)(vi)Compliance of regulatory reporting requirements.

+(viii)(vii)Regular reporting to senior management of the trustee/custodian and communication with the management company.

+(ix)(viii) Establishment of Procedures procedures for dealing with complaints.

+- (6) Breach reporting [see 4.5(k) of this UT Code] - (i) Establishment of Procedures procedures and mechanisms to identify breaches in the course of discharging the obligations of the trustee/custodian. - (ii) Formation and monitoring of rectification plans and remedial actions, including relevant involvement and coordination with the management company. - (iii) Reporting to senior management of the trustee/custodian and the management company and recording of breaches. - (iv) Notification mechanism to relevant regulatory bodies (including the SFC) on material breaches in accordance with 4.5(k) of this UT Code.